10 pro tips to raise your gameplay in EA FC 26

 6. Manual defending is more important than ever

 Many players like to leave defending to the CPU players because they have problems with it themselves and because the CPU players have largely behaved intelligently in recent years.
 This intelligence has now been significantly weakened.
-Never rely solely on the CPU defense, but defend more manually!
+Never rely solely on the CPU defence, but defend more manually!
 The CPU players don't do much in FC 26, so you have to defend more actively than ever.
-Only if you have top players in defense can the CPU defense be helpful.
-Especially in high-level games, you will fare better with optimal manual defending than with a primarily CPU-controlled defense.
-Practice manual defending with our tips above and defend yourself.
+Only if you have top players in defence can the CPU defence be helpful.
+Especially in high-level games, you will fare better with optimal manual defending than with a primarily CPU-controlled defence.
+Practise manual defending with our tips above and defend yourself.

 03